bonjoursoftware/mycollections/README.md

 ## MyCollections

-Bonjour Software's MyCollections is a web application that helps keep track of collections of any kind.
+Bonjour Software's MyCollections is a web application that keeps track of collections of any kind.

 ## Technology stack

 - Groovy programming language
 - Spock specification framework
 - Micronaut framework
-- Gradle build
+- Gradle
 - Docker
 - MongoDB
 - Mithril